gmcmillan100/docs/ip-routing-cheatsheet.md

    infrastructure because that fundamentally won't scale.
 To solve this, customer put a tunnel between the two locations, such as an IP tunnel that is marketed as a MPLS tunnel.
 This is what Layer 2 VPNs is all about.
-How can Procket be part of delivering these Layer 2 services without having to implement ATM or Frame Relay directly on our router?
+How can Packet rocket be part of delivering these Layer 2 services without having to implement ATM or Frame Relay directly on our router?
    That is, without having to transport cells or SONET frames over this kind of media.

-o) From your house, being able to feel like your directly connected to Procket's network.
-My home network being part of Procket's internal network.
-That is, having access to all of Procket's dns names and services that are inside of Procket's network without having to do special application translation.
-The way to do this is to extend all the addressability out from Procket in a secure way.
+o) From your house, being able to feel like your directly connected to Packet rocket's network.
+My home network being part of Packet rocket's internal network.
+That is, having access to all of Packet rocket's dns names and services that are inside of Packet rocket's network without having to do special application translation.
+The way to do this is to extend all the addressability out from Packet rocket in a secure way.
 This is done by putting multiple routing tables on the backbone.
 Many telcos in Europe and Japan are trying to support tens of thousands of overlay networks on their existing major backbone, and they